awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetWorkingWithTables.md

    You must provide the table name and the new provisioned throughput values\.

-1. Execute the `AmazonDynamoDBClient.UpdateTable` method by providing the request object as a parameter\.
+1. Run the `AmazonDynamoDBClient.UpdateTable` method by providing the request object as a parameter\.

 The following C\# example demonstrates the preceding steps\.